thednp/domparser/README.md

 ## Backstory
-I've recently created some tools to generate SVG components for [VanJS](https://github.com/thednp/vite-plugin-vanjs-svg) and other tools, and I noticed my "hello world" app bundle was 102Kb and looking into the dependencies, I found that the parser and tooling was all bundled in my app client side code and I thought: that's not good.
+I've recently created some tools to generate SVG components for [VanJS](https://github.com/thednp/vite-plugin-vanjs-svg) and other tools, and I noticed my "hello world" app bundle was 102Kb and looking into the dependencies, I found that an entire parser and tooling was all bundled in my app client side code and I thought: that's not good.
 Then I immediately started to work on this thing.

-The result: bundle size 10Kb, render time significantly faster.
+The result: bundle size 10Kb, render time significantly faster, basically microseconds.

 ## License